cronvel/async-kit/documentation.md

 So you have to use the `async.Plan`'s `.do()` method to pass the job's list.

 Async while loops behave diffently than other `async.Plan` in various way:
-* it first performs an async conditionnal check, if the outcome is falsy, then the execution is immediately aborted
+* it first performs an async conditional check, if the outcome is falsy, then the execution is immediately aborted
 * it performs jobs, just the way other `async.Plan` do, but:
-* when everything is done, it performs again a conditionnal check, and if its outcome is truthy, it loops again (and again, etc...)
+* when everything is done, it performs again a conditional check, and if its outcome is truthy, it loops again (and again, etc...)
-* when the outcome of the conditionnal check is falsy, callbacks (*finally, then, catch, else*) are triggered with the results of the last iteration only (if any), so older iteration's results are lost unless checked and used in the [*whileCallback*](#ref.callback.whileCallback).
+* when the outcome of the conditional check is falsy, callbacks (*finally, then, catch, else*) are triggered with the results of the last iteration only (if any), so older iteration's results are lost unless checked and used in the [*whileCallback*](#ref.callback.whileCallback).